 This Boo idea is perfect to gift anyone with kids and to use for your own (if you have little ones).
 Especially now that everyone is at home, coming up with ideas to keep the kids entertained can become a chore.
 Instead of candy and treats, give a Boo gift full of Halloween games & activities.
 Print off some Halloween coloring sheets, Halloween Bingo Sheets here, Halloween Charades here, make some slime (or give your neighbors supplies to make their own DIY slime), give a bag of marshmallows for a marshmallow toss, toilet paper for toilet paper mummy contests . . . the Halloween activities are endless!
 See more of our ideas in this blog here.

 Be sure to include a "You've Been Booed" printable here & "We've Been Booed" printable here, in your Boo surprise!
 Not everyone will know what to do once they’ve been Booed so be sure to print out a sign that explains what this Halloween tradition is and how the recipient can carry it out for the next neighbor.
-We hope these ideas help you and your little ones have some fun and get ready for Halloween 2020.
 Be sure to share this blog with your friends and neighbors!

 Comments will be approved before showing up.

 Must-know facts about The James Webb Space Telescope & how to follow its mission.